shehreendheda/katacoda-scenarios/taggingv2/taggingk8s/step1.md

 8. In the menu at the top, change **Hosts** to **Containers** and delete `availability-zone` from the **Group hosts by Tags** field.

 9. Hover over the containers.
-In the bottom right, you should see that at least 50 containers running in the deployment.
+In the bottom right, you should see that at least 50 containers are running in the deployment.

     ![containers](taggingk8s/assets/containers-running.png)